multiwirth/Innioasis_Y1_system_dumps/README.md

 # Innioasis_Y1_system_dumps
-## This system image is supposed to be flashed alongside ``https://github.com/team-slide/y1-ata-rom/releases/tag/20250801`` firmware
+## This system image is supposed to be flashed alongside ``https://github.com/team-slide/y1-stock-rom-type-b/releases/tag/1.7.6`` firmware
 ### Includes chainfire supersu as before, but also viper4android driver preconfigured and a working busybox binary as dependency for v4a.
-#### Based on wifi enabled firmware!
-You can now check out cat images @web.
+#### Based on old firmware without wifi!
+You can't check out cat images @web.

 > Viper4Android should be installed as user app seperately ``adb install com.audlabs.viperfx.apk`` in order to be accessible through rockbox.
 > After installation, v4a should work just fine.